Table of contents

 We hope our guide helped you understand why you need a VPN to browse the web safely.
 While both a proxy and VPN can offer some value, a dedicated online privacy tool for your mobile phone can offer much value.

-Clario Anti Spy offers a practical Anti-spy setup solution that helps you browse securely and anonymously while providing a myriad of other useful benefits.
+Clario Anti Spy offers a practical Anti-spy setup solution that helps you browse securely while protecting you from real-world threats like spy cams and unauthorized device access.
 Try it today to protect your privacy both online and offline.